Codakia distinguenda

 Codakia distinguenda, the elegant lucine, is a species of marine bivalve mollusc.
 It was first described to science in 1872 by George Washington Tryon Jr.

 Description

 The elegant lucine has large, flattened, saucer-like valves.
 They are the largest member of their family along the west coast of the Americas.
 The valves are between 50mm and 140mm (2 to 5.5 inches) in width.
 The exterior of the shell is white with a vivid reticulation, or net-like sculpture of rays and arcs.
 The interior of the shell shows rose-red margins with a creamy yellow center.

 Distribution

 The elegant lucine is found in the east Pacific Ocean from Baja California to Peru, including the Gulf of California.
 It is found in the Galapagos Islands.
 It is a shallow water species that lives from the intertidal zone to 50 meters (165 feet) deep.
-Elegant lucines are infaunal, that is they live buried in sand or mud on the seabed.
+Elegant lucinids are infaunal, that is, they live buried in sand or mud on the seabed.